great-wyrm/web3/docs/characters.md

 with them.
 This information need not be represented on-chain as it does not affect the game's mechanics, only its social interactions.

-As we described earlier, the owner of a character will have complete authority on setting the metadata.
+As described earlier, the owner of a character will have complete authority on setting the metadata.
 The Great Wyrm character contract will not impose any restrictions on *where* this data can be stored and it will not impose a restriction that the storage mechanism should be decentralized.
 We suggest to anyone developing a game client that they build a reasonable default for tokens which do not have valid